internship-team-ny/Redis-NLU-modules/README.md

 (storeTweetsDetailed) stores only the given properties of a tweet, i.e. store a tweet's text and source only for example.
 The desired properties should be passed to the function as a list of strings with the name of the properties, i.e. ['text', 'source'].
 It thus takes as parameters a list of tweets and a list of properties.

+(storeAnalysis) and (storeMultipleAnalysis) store a single analysis or multiple analysis respectively.

 (retrieveTweets) and (retrieveAnalysis) functions each return a list of JSON objects each representing a tweet/analysis.
 They only need to be passed the request id.

 (quit) ends the connection to the redis server.